PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/OHS-Laptop-Ergonomics.md

    height)

-I've been trying to keep in mind my posture but it has been hard to consistently staright at all times i'll be setting up reminders on Focus Bear later on to build this habit.
+I've been trying to keep in mind my posture but it has been hard to consistently straight at all times i'll be setting up reminders on Focus Bear later on to build this habit.
 I'm still new to using Focus Bear but i've been trying to set up proper schedules and routines mostly to streamline my mornings so i dont have to constantly think of what i have to do.